Precision livestock farming: Automated Weight Detection Cameras

-Microphones to Detect Respiratory Problems
+Microphones to detect respiratory problems

 In the swine industry, the presence of respiratory problems must be closely monitored.
-There are multiple pathogens that can cause infection, however, enzootic pneumonia is one of the most common respiratory diseases in pigs caused by Mycoplasma hyopneumoniae and other bacteria.
-This is an airborne disease that can be easily spread due to the proximity of the pigs in the herd.
-Early detection is important in using fewer antibiotics and minimising economic loss due to appetite loss of pigs.
-A common symptom of this is chronic coughing.
-A microphone can be used to detect the sound of coughing in the herd and raise an alert to the farmer.
+There are multiple pathogens that can cause infection; enzootic pneumonia is one of the most common respiratory diseases in pigs caused by Mycoplasma hyopneumoniae and other bacteria.

-Climate Control
+Climate control

 Thermal stress is connected to reduced performance, illness, and mortality.
 Depending on geographical location, and the types of animals will require different heating or ventilation systems.
 Broilers, laying hens, and piglets like to be kept warm.
-Sensors can be used to constantly receive data about the climate control in the livestock houses and the automatic feeding systems.
-The behaviour of animals can also be monitored.

-Poultry Industry
+Poultry industry

 In the poultry industry, unfavourable climate conditions increase the chances of behavioural, respiratory, and digestive disorders in the birds.
-Thermometers should be used to ensure proper temperatures, and animals should be closely monitored for signs of unsatisfactory climate.

 Quantitative Methods, towards scientifically based management of livestock farming

-The development of quantitative methods for livestock production includes mathematical modelling based in plant-herbivore or predator-prey models to forecast and optimise meet production.
+The development of quantitative methods for livestock production includes mathematical modelling based in plant-herbivore or predator-prey models to forecast and optimise meat production.
 An example is the Predator-Prey Grassland Livestock Model (PPGL) to address the dynamics of the combined grass-animals system as a predator-prey dynamical system.
 This PPGL model has been used to simulate the effect of forage deficiency on the farm's economic performance.